Home

 Scott 970a

 The Christmas story is known by all readers of these calendar entries.
-I think one of the best ways to tell the Christmas Story is to recall the titles and a few words from seven traditional Christmas carols, two with late medieval origins and five from the 18th and 19th centuries.
+One of the best ways to tell the Christmas Story is to recall the titles and a few words from seven traditional Christmas carols, two with late medieval origins and five from the 18th and 19th centuries.

 Bethlehem: